April 30, 2021

 Many students wonder if they can simply learn pinyin and avoid Chinese characters altogether.
 This is extremely inadvisable!
 There are many reasons why learning characters alongside pinyin is essential.
 Most crucially, nearly every pinyin sound has multiple commonly used Chinese characters that it represents.

-Pinyin is the Rosetta Stone to the Chinese Language
+Pinyin is the Rosetta Stone of the Chinese Language

 Pinyin is the Rosetta Stone to unlocking this wonderful universe.
-If you decide to set your focus on learning Chinese, be sure to understand both the importance and limitations of pinyin, as well at the cultural significance and history of Chinese characters.
+Therefore, if you do decide to set your focus on learning Chinese, it’s critical to understand both the importance and limitations of pinyin, as well as the cultural significance and history of Chinese characters.

-Check out CLI’s Pinyin Chart and Cheat Sheet to see all phonetic combinations in the Chinese language.
+Check out CLI’s Pinyin Chart and Cheat Sheet to see all the phonetic combinations used in the Chinese language.